Federal Deposit Insurance Corporation (FDIC).

-The FDIC, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public and other Federal agencies to take this opportunity, as required by the Paperwork Reduction Act of 1995 (4 U.S.C. chapter 35), to comment on renewal of an existing information collection as required by the PRA.
-On April 16, 2012 (78 FR 22544), the FDIC solicited public comment for a 60-day period on renewal without change of its “Application for Consent to Reduce or Retire Capital” information collection (OMB No. 3064-0079).
-One comment was received.
-The commenter expressed support for the information collection as necessary for the FDIC's performance of its statutory functions.
+The FDIC, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public and other Federal agencies to take this opportunity, as required by the Paperwork Reduction Act of 1995 (4 U.S.S. chapter 35), to comment on renewal of an existing information collection as required by the PRA.
+On April 23, 2013 (78 FR 23933), the FDIC solicited pubic comment for a 60-day period on renewal without change of its information collection entitled, “Appraisal Standards” (OMB No. 3064-0103).
+No comments were received.
 Therefore, the FDIC hereby gives notice of submission of its request for renewal to OMB for review.

 Interested parties are invited to submit written comments.
 All comments should refer to the name of the collection.
 Comments may be submitted by any of the following methods:

 Mail: Leneta G. Gregorie (202.898.3719), Counsel, Federal Deposit Insurance Corporation, 550 17th Street NW., Room NY-5050, Washington, DC 20429.

 Hand Delivery: Comments may be hand-delivered to the guard station at the rear of the 550 17th Street Building (located on F Street), on business days between 7:00 a.m. and 5:00 p.m.

 A copy of the comments may also be submitted to the FDIC Desk Officer, Office of Information and Regulatory Affairs, Office of Management and Budget, New Executive Office Building, Room 10235, Washington, DC 20503.